miraland-labs/miraland/docs/src/developing/on-chain-programs/overview.md

 ### 1. Setup your development environment

-The most robust way of getting started with Solana development, is [installing the Solana CLI](./../../cli/install-solana-cli-tools.md) tools on your local computer.
+The most robust way of getting started with Miraland development, is [installing the Miraland CLI](./../../cli/install-miraland-cli-tools.md) tools on your local computer.
 This will allow you to have the most powerful development environment.

-Some developers may also opt for using [Solana Playground](https://beta.solpg.io/), a browser based IDE.
+Some developers may also opt for using [Miraland Playground](https://beta.solpg.io/), a browser based IDE.
 It will let you write, build, and deploy on-chain programs.
 All from your browser.
 No installation needed.

 ### 2. Write your program

-Writing Solana programs is most commonly done so using the Rust language.
+Writing Miraland programs is most commonly done so using the Rust language.
 These Rust programs are effectively the same as creating a traditional [Rust library](https://doc.rust-lang.org/rust-by-example/crates/lib.html).

 > You can read more about other [supported languages](#support-languages) below.